dyeray/readcomiconline-downloader/README.md

 ## Usage

-`python rco-dl.py <url_to_comic>` will download the HQ images of the comic to the directory where the script is located.
+`rco_dl <url_to_comic>` will download the HQ images of the comic to a cbz file on the directory where the script is located.